3 Penny Stocks to Watch Now

-Innovative Eyewear, OneMedNet, and Akanda Corp. are the 3 Penny Stocks to watch now, based on the TipRanks’ Penny Stock Screener tool.
+Predictive Oncology, Pineapple Holdings, and Faraday Future Intelligent Electric are the 3 Penny Stocks to watch now, based on the TipRanks’ Penny Stock Screener tool.
 Penny stocks are defined as stocks that trade at or below $5 per share and have a market capitalization of below $300 million.

 The Penny Stock Screener helps investors scan stocks based on numerous parameters, including Sector, Price Target Upside, Smart Score, Analyst Consensus, Dollar Volume, and Price Change.